hkotek/hkotek.com/_posts/2023-11-02-academic-job-materials.md

 categories:
   - academia, altac
 tags:
+  - academia
+  - altac
+  - jobs
-  - academia, altac, jobs, prep
+  - prep
 ---

 It's been a while since I posted last but I've been a bit preoccupied with \|*gestures desperately all around*\|.